When Starbucks added the Cortado to its espresso menu it quietly introduced one of the boldest small drinks on the U.S. menu.

 What Is a Starbucks Cortado?

-- 3 ristretto shots of Blonde Espresso
+- Three ristretto shots of Blonde espresso

-- Steamed milk (your choice: whole, 2%, oat, almond)
+- Steamed milk (whole, 2%, oat, almond, or soy)

-- Smooth texture with minimal foam
+- Very minimal foam

-1. Classic Cortado (Smooth, Balanced & Espresso-Forward)
+1. Classic Cortado (Smooth, Balanced & Espresso Forward)

-The classic version is the most traditional and closest to what you'd find in a European café.
-Starbucks uses three ristretto shots of Blonde Espresso, which naturally tastes sweeter and less sharp than a regular espresso pull.
+The classic version is the most traditional and closest to what you'd find in a European cafe.
+Starbucks uses three ristretto shots of Blonde espresso, which naturally tastes sweeter and less sharp than a regular espresso pull.
 This makes the drink rich, smooth, and aromatic without overwhelming bitterness.

 The ristretto shots are mixed with steamed whole milk, giving the cortado a silky texture and a gentle sweetness.
-Because the milk amount stays low, the espresso stays front-and-center.
+Because the milk amount stays low, the espresso stays front and center.
 It's warm, balanced, and ideal for people who want something stronger than a flat white but softer than a straight espresso.

 Taste profile: